rossjturner/feedback-energetics/README.md

 # Energetics of AGN feedback

+Code and online supplement for Turner et al. (2026): Energetics of AGN Feedback.

 The tabulated feedback energetics provided in this repository are run using the version of RAiSE included and the feedback_energetics.py file using the following commands:

 ```